-Stroud College of Art beckoned, then a BA Fine Art at UWE Bristol.
-This time paying his own way through with IT marketing consultancy and art commissions.
+Formal art training began at Stroud College of Art followed by a BA Fine Art at Bristol.
 Stephen’s final show was sold to a collector in the USA.
-Many commissions followed and he has also been appointed artist-in-residence at a number of institutions, from Stroud to Australia.
-His work is interdisciplinary – incorporating drawing, sculpture, photography, sound, music, dance, film, drama.
+Many commissions followed and he has also been appointed artist-in-residence for a number of schools, institutions and museums, in the UK, France and Australia.
+His work is interdisciplinary – encompassing drawing, sculpture, photography, sound, music, dance, film, drama.

-Thus began a new phase in his career, artist/consultant.
-Making work, enabling others to make work using his many skills acquired in industry – project management, PR, teaching, training, and providing consultancy to organisations.
+In addition to making work, he also strives enable others, using his many skills acquired in industry – through project management, PR, teaching, training, and providing consultancy to organisations.

-- Comm FM, Cam FM and Stroud FM – founding community radio stations;
+- Stephen founded three community radio stations – Comm FM, Cam FM and Stroud FM.

 - Take 6 – Education officer for national folk song project with EFDSS;

-- Founding the Taborers Society and The International Pipe and Tabor Festival;
+- Founder of the Taborers Society and The International Pipe and Tabor Festival;

-- Founding the Mummers Unconvention and the International Mummers Festival;
+- Founder of the Mummers Unconvention and the International Mummers Festival;

 - Single Gloucester – Education project for on-line archive of all the folk songs and tunes collected in Gloucestershire.

 Building on his European experiences, Stephen is active on the continent and he frequently travels, taking English traditions abroad, or researching the local culture.
-He is completely at home teaching English early music in Germany, English folk dance in Paris collecting hobby horses and giants in Spain, performing concerts in Slovakia or playing for processions in Catalunya.
-Further afield he has made a special study of Australian Aboriginal art.
+He is completely at home teaching English early music in Germany, English folk dance in Paris collecting, cavorting hobby horses and giants in Spain, performing concerts in Slovakia or playing for processions in Catalunya.

 Early music – played on replica instruments, rock music, dance band, traditional folk, English, Spanish, French, Stephen is not too sure of how many instruments he actually plays.
+His collection numbers over 300.
 Some are familiar, like the guitar, but most of come into the category of ‘instruments I have to explain‘.

 Outside of his art world, he never sits down long enough to watch a film.
 A keen sailor he has made many long ocean voyages, navigating by sextant.
 He loves stargazing and astrophotography.
-Food is an enthusiasm – growing it and preparing it.
-On a practical front, in recent years he built an oak-framed extension to his house, and is currently converting a VW bus into a campervan.
+Food is an enthusiasm – both growing it and preparing it.
+On a practical front, in recent years he has built an oak-framed extension to his house and converted a VW ambulance into a campervan.

-… walking the dogs, and thinking about the next project.
+… walking the dogs, writing music, and thinking about the next project.